GuillaumeFalourd/formulas-insights/linkedin/search/jobs/README.md

 - Job Function
 - Industry

-To do so, the formula just needs 2 inputs:
+To do so, the formula just needs 3 inputs:

 - Job City
 - Job Title
+- If you want to receiver a notification by mail or not

 ## Demo